buqhek/power_outages_analysis/README.md

 ### Building the Preprocessing Pipeline

 For my numerical pipeline, I decided to use sklearn's SimpleImputer to fill in any missing values in my data by taking the mean and using that to fill values.
 Sklearn's SimpleImputer does this by using univariate imputation, meaning it only uses the feature that the missing value is in to compute the mean, leading to a more complete dataset, but being susceptible to outliers.
 Additionally, I also added a PolynomialFeatures transformer to help capture any non-linear relationships, which can help improve the model performance.
+I set the degree for the polynomial features to 2 as a start - it'll be a hyperparameter that I later tweak when I am testing different models.

 This is what my numerical preprocessor looks like: